A potent mix containing 2 parasites (Aphidius colemani and Aphidius ervi) in one pack providing multiple control of all important aphids.

 Both are parasitic wasps the female wasp lays an egg within the aphid.
 The egg hatches within 2-3 days and the wasp larvae feeds on the aphid leaving a parasitized mummy on the plant.

-If you know that you have a problem with aphids then ideally you should release this product before the aphids usually appear but if they are already present then the control should be released close to the colony.
+The control should be released close to the colony.
 As aphid populations grow rapidly you need to act quickly.

 The insects are supplied ready to hatch out in their “mummy” form.
 You will probably not be able to see the mummies without a glass or microscope, but if it is warm enough you will see some adult aphidius flying out of the tube when you open it.
 They look like very small flying ants, about 2-4mm long.